“I really didn’t believe it could happen in Lebanon – or anywhere”

 Shaken but safe

-Thankfully, Tala’s friends and family, who still live in Lebanon, are safe.
-“They’re really shocked and devastated,” she explained.
+Thankfully, Tala’s friends and family, who still live in Lebanon, were safe.
+“They’re really shocked and devastated,” she explained at the time.
 “I spoke to some friends of mine that live in Beirut and I have family in Beirut and they’re still shaken.
 Their windows are shattered and the ceilings have fallen.”

-Buildings across the city have suffered extensive damage, with windows blown out and balconies collapsed.
-It is estimated that around 300,000 people have been left homeless.
+Buildings across the city suffered extensive damage, with windows blown out and balconies collapsed.
+It is estimated that more than 300,000 people suffered moderate to severe damage to their homes.

 “Every time someone asks me if my family and friends are OK, I feel so relieved but so upset, like ‘Oh my God, what if it was different?’
 It’s really sad and scary,” said Tala.